sagemath/sagewiki_to_gh-2022-10-10/days6/sprint.md

 (If this list gets much longer -- which it will - we might want to have subheadings, e.g. number fields, linear algebra, elliptic curves... -- john.cremona)

+ * (wstein and ondrej certik) [:/debian: determine exactly which sage packages are in debian]

  * (wstein) upgrade the freetype package in sage.

  * (wstein) Number fields -- Reduction modulo a prime ideal, or any ideal.